 Many companies still rely on paper-based processes to manage their workforce.
 Paper-based methods typically involve using clipboards to capture daily essential tasks such as employee compliance checks, equipment maintenance checks, monthly management audits, and so forth.
 However, paper-based methods can cause more problems than they solve.
 The culprit is the fact that manual input is required, often resulting in human error.
 Furthermore, this method is time-consuming and can be unreliable which is problematic.
 Manual input also often results in forms not being fully completed, which in turn inhibits data reprocessing.
+What might be required here is an efficient task management system like Rock which can streamline all the workflow and improve on the task delegation process.

 A digital workforce management system will optimise workforce management processes and improve operational efficiency.
 Factors that will be optimised include the visibility and transparency of your workforce.
 With a digital workforce management system, real-time data can be collected and verified on a single platform.
 This could include information such as are workers correctly equipped (that is, neat uniforms and serviced equipment) and are they informed about what is expected of them.
 Furthermore, a digital workforce management system offers the following on one platform: